 Generator circuit breakers shall be provided with undervoltage protection.
-In the event of a decrease of the voltage to 35 % of the rated voltage, the generator circuit breaker must open automatically.
-Undervoltage releases must have a short-time delay adapted to the short-circuit protection.
+In the event of a decrease of the voltage to 35 % of the rated voltage, the generator short-circuit protection.

 2.6 Over voltage protection

 The ship's mains shall be protected against overvoltage.
 The voltage shall be limited to 130 % U_N and max.
 5 s, even in the case of failure of the voltage regulators.
 For U_N see Section 1, B.7.